 GED Social Studies Online Classes

-Our GED Social Studies online lessons cover two major sections included in the GED test: US History and Civics & Government.
+Our GED Social Studies video lessons cover two major sections included in the GED test: US History and Civics & Government.

 Section 1: US History

 - The Revolutionary War

 - Cold War

 - The Constitution

 - Levels and Branches of Government